sausheong/polyblog/README.md

 psql -h localhost -c "create database polyblog" psql -h localhost -c "grant all privileges on database polyblog to polyblog"
 ```

 I could have of course, also created the table using SQL directly, but I chose to create the table using a Ruby gem called [Sequel](https://github.com/jeremyevans/sequel) (remember to run `bundle install` before you begin).
 I created a directory called `migrations` to store all the migration files.
 There's really only one file here, which is `01_setup.rb`.
-We can progressively add more migration files as we evolve our application but let's start with this:
+We can progressively add more migration files as we evolve our web app but let's start with this:

 ```ruby
 Sequel.migration do